odoo/documentation/legal/licenses/beta_agreement.rst

 2.2 USER
 --------------------------------------------------
 Any active user account with access to the Software in create and/or edit mode.
-Deactivated user accounts and accounts used by external people (or systems) who only have limited access to the Software through the portal facilities (known as "Portal Users" or “Collaboration Users”) are not counted as Users
+Deactivated user accounts and accounts used by external people (or systems) who only have limited access to the Software through the portal facilities (known as "Portal Users" or “Collaboration Users”) are not counted as Users.

 2.3 BUG
 --------------------------------------------------